derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/04/2024 16:15:08 : 3 Database Admins walked into a NoSQL bar.
+21/04/2024 16:15:15 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Unix is user friendly.
-It's just very particular about who its friends are.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->